China’s booming economy and vast consumer base make it a magnet for entrepreneurs worldwide.

 Access to Capital

-Foreign entrepreneurs often face limitations in accessing local capital markets.
+Foreign entrepreneurs often struggle to secure funding due to restrictions on local capital markets.

 Taxation Issues